DevJasperNL/CodeCasa/README.md

 NetDaemon can auto-generate strongly-typed classes based on the entities in your Home Assistant configuration.
 For this demo, a curated selection of generated code is included to illustrate how this feature simplifies development and enhances type safety.

-### 🧩 Custom Entities (`CodeCasa.CustomEntities`)
+### 🧩 Custom Entities (`CodeCasa.CustomEntities.Core`/`CodeCasa.CustomEntities.Automation`)

-This project combines existing entities into compound entities or creates entirely new entities tailored to specific automation scenarios.
+These projects combine existing entities into compound entities or creates entirely new entities tailored to specific automation or dashboard scenarios.
 It also includes helper constants to simplify and standardize usage across automations and dashboards.

 ### 🛠️ NetDaemon Utilities (`CodeCasa.NetDaemon.Utilities`)